BuddyForms/BuddyForms/readme.txt

 * Fixed to set full-width button on mobile only
 * Added to hidden fields new name option.
 * Fixed issue related with multi-form per page use case.
-* Add a new filter to catch postmeta before get saved on the form builder page submission.
+* Added a new filter to catch postmeta before get saved on the form builder page submission.
 * Added a user satisfaction wizard to understand more the user and improve the product.
+* Updated Freemius library.

 = 2.5.22 - 14 Sept 2020 =
 * Fix a code in a wrong position for the BF settings header.